-Note: The WorkBookName and SheetName above refer to the corresponding Short Name, since Short Name is the default programming name.
-To use Long Name in range notation for workbook or worksheet, you have to put Long Name in double quotes as in ["MyBook"]"MySheet"!; whereas ColumnName (no quotes) can be either the Long Name or the Short Name of the column.
+WorkBookName and SheetName refer to the corresponding Short Name, since Short Name is the default programming name.

+To use Long Name in range notation for workbook or worksheet, you must put Long Name in double quotes as in ["MyBook"]"MySheet"!.